BBpezsgo/Interpreter/README.md

 > [!WARNING]
 > Expect buggy behavior and missing features!

-- `--console-gui|-c` Launch the debugger screen (only avaliable on Windows) [More info](https://github.com/BBpezsgo/Interpreter/wiki/Debugger)
+- `--console-gui|-c` Launches the debugger screen (only avaliable on Windows) [More info](https://github.com/BBpezsgo/Interpreter/wiki/Debugger)

 - `--output|-o file` Writes the generated code to the specified file (this option only works for brainfuck)

-- `--throw-errors|-t` Whenever an exception occurs, the program crashes.
-This is useful when debugging the compiler.
+- `--throw-errors|-t` Crashes the program whenever an exception thrown.
+This useful for me when debugging the compiler.

 - `--hide|-d w;i;d` Hides the specified log levels (w: Warning, i: Information, d: Debug)